PrinceGohel/Menu-App/README.md

 # Menu-App
-A Simple Menu App Made With Android Studio
+A Simple Menu App Made With Android Studio.